SLURM-CLI-API-Proxy/SLURM-CLI-API-Proxy-client/README.md

 #sbatch help
 sbatch --help

-#request a job
+#request a job defined on a shell script
+sbatch --job-name jobx --chdir /home/userx  src/tests/slurm_test_scripts/slurm_write_job.sh

+#capture a job definition through STDIN and request its execution
-sbatch --job-name jobx --chdir /home/userx  tests/slurm_test_scripts/slurm_write_job.sh
+sbatch --job-name jobx --chdir /home/userx

+#show running jobs
+squeue

+#show running jobs in json format
 squeue --json

 ```

 🚧 Alpha release notice* 🚧

-- Only `sbatch` and `squeue` commands have been implemented
+- Only `sbatch` and `squeue` commands have been implemented, with a limited number of arguments
-- Core functionality of these commands is present but may be incomplete
+- Design refinements are still in progress
 - Documentation and testing coverage are ongoing
-- APIs and interfaces may change without notice
-- Performance optimizations are still in progress

 If you encounter issues or have feedback, please report them through the project's issue tracker.